Kanał: Political assessment

 By the mid-1950s, two fundamental perceptions had become established among Poles regarding the event.
 One was a popular romantic image of gallant young martyrs who died defending the homeland.
-The second was official skepticism as to the purity of the high-command’s motives in committing men and women patriots to a doomed endeavor.
+The second was official skepticism as to the purity of the high-command's motives in committing men and women patriots to a doomed endeavor.

-Wajda, responding to these dual social outlooks, attempted to synthesis these in Kanal.
-Polish critic Krzysztof Teodor Toeplitz commented on the contrasting “heroic dimensions” of the characters in Kanal and the “latent skepticism” concerning the 1944 uprising:

-“Like all artists approaching this subject, Wajda has succumbed to certain pressures.
-On the one hand there was the rational pressure against delivering an apologia for the Rising and, on the other hand, the emotional pressure against taking a merciless criticism of the Rising.
-The film stopped halfway.

-Wajda also managed to address the controversial topic of the lack of Soviet Union support for the Polish Home Army partisans, particularly in the Warsaw Uprising.
+Wajda, responding to these dual social outlooks, attempted to synthesis these in Kanał.
+Polish critic Krzysztof Teodor Toeplitz commented on the contrasting "heroic dimensions" of the characters in Kanał and the "latent skepticism" concerning the 1944 uprising: "Like all artists approaching this subject, Wajda has succumbed to certain pressures.
+On the one hand there was the rational pressure against delivering an 'apologia' for the Rising and, on the other hand, the emotional pressure against taking a merciless criticism of the Rising.
+The film stopped halfway."
+Wajda also managed to address the controversial topic of the lack of Soviet Union support for the Polish AK partisans, particularly in the Warsaw Uprising.
 The topic was not allowed to be openly discussed in communist Poland, where censors would remove such discussion, but "they could not censor the silence", in the context of the movie scene where some civilians, hidden in the canals, await aid from the advancing Red Army, but instead notice the sudden silence, as the Russian artillery stops firing - an implied reference to the abandonment of the inconvenient Polish partisans by the Soviets.